drowe67/codec2-dev/README_fsk.md

 ## Credits

 The Octave version of the modem was developed by David Rowe.
 Brady O'Brien ported the modem to C, and wrote the C/Octave tests.
 The modem is being maintained by David Rowe.
 Mark Jessop has helped improve the modem operation by testing against various balloon telemtry waveforms.
+Bill Cowley has developed the Log Likelihood Ratio (LLR) algorithms for 4FSK.

 ## Quickstart